artefactual-labs/decision-spoa/docs/ansible-haproxy-decision.md

 - `use_challenge=true` → Cookie Guard runs; otherwise challenge logic is skipped.
 - `use_coraza=false` → Frontend ignores Coraza’s deny/drop commands.
 - `rate_bot=true` → Frontend adds the request to the stick table and enforces the 120 req/min limit.
+- `session.public.botd_*` → Exposes the last BotD verdict/metadata Decision saw for that session so ACLs can continue acting on detections even after Cookie Guard’s five-minute cache expires.

 This design keeps enforcement centralised in HAProxy while letting policy authors describe intent declaratively in YAML.